-- (a) Any Director wishing to buy, sell or exercise rights in relation to the Company's securities must obtain the prior written approval of the Company Secretary who will consult with the CEO, Chairman, Vice Chairman or the Board before granting any such approval. - (b) If the Company Secretary wishes to buy, sell or exercise rights in relation to the Company's securities, the Company Secretary must obtain the prior written approval of the CEO, Chairman, Vice Chairman or the Board before doing so.
+- (a) Any Key Management Personnel (other than the Chairman) wishing to buy, sell or exercise rights in relation to the Company's securities must obtain the prior written approval of the Chairman or the Board before doing so. - (b) If the Chairman wishes to buy, sell or exercise rights in relation to the Company's securities, the Chairman must obtain the prior approval of the Board before doing so.